amirkdv/biseqt/docs/docs.rst

 .. math:: \log g_o + (n-1)\log g_e

-This differs by the 1 offset from textbook definitions of the affine gap penalty (and from what ``libalign`` expects).
+This differs by the 1 offset from textbook definitions of the affine gap penalty (and from what ``biseqt`` expects).
 The two are equivalent since the above gap penalty function can be rewritten as:

 .. math:: \log {g_o \over g_e} + n \log g_e